hugogirard/cosmosdbworkshop/dotnet/labs/09-troubleshooting-performance.md

 ### Estimating Throughput Needs

-1. In the **Azure Cosmos DB** blade, locate and select the **Metrics** link on the left side of the blade under the **Monitoring** section.
+1. In the **Azure Cosmos DB** blade, locate and select the **Insights** link on the left side of the blade under the **Monitoring** section.
-1. Observe the values in the **Number of requests** graph to see the volume of requests your lab work has been making to your Cosmos containers.
+1. Observe the values in the **Total Requests** graph to see the volume of requests your lab work has been making to your Cosmos containers.

     ![The Metrics dashboard is displayed](../media/09-metrics.jpg "Review your Cosmos DB metrics dashboard")